 Looking for murals & street art in Amsterdam

-As in Amsterdam looking for his Street Art and graffiti fix can always go to a few well-known places - the almost daily freshly sprayed walls of the NDSM site in Noord, the viaduct on the Flevoparkweg or the more permanent street-art murals of the RUA project in the Bijlmer, the “If Walls Could Speak” giants in East and the open-air museum of SAMA in New West.
+Anyone looking for their Street Art and graffiti fix in Amsterdam can always go to a few well-known places - the walls of the NDSM site in Noord, the viaduct on the Flevoparkweg or the more permanent, freshly sprayed almost daily. street art murals of the RUA project in the Bijlmer, the “If Walls Could Speak” giants in East and the open-air museum of SAMA in New West.

-If you know what you are looking for and know a little bit about the modern city history, you can carry on like a true graffiti archaeologist Amsterdam move and the hidden street art pearls emerge.
+If you know what you're looking for and know a little bit about modern city history, you can move around Amsterdam like a true graffiti archaeologist and uncover the hidden street-art gems.

 The origin of graffiti in Amsterdam